How to care for fine linens?

 Use a wash powder or liquid that does not contain bleach or optical brighteners, and use about 1/2 of the manufacturers recommended amount.
 You may also wish to dilute the powder or liquid before adding to the machine.

-We recommend THE LAUNDRY which is composed of organic substances, and is PH balanced.
+We recommend The Laundry Fine Linen Wash which is composed of organic substances, and is PH balanced.
 Or you may opt for SDH Fine Fabric Wash.
 Using these products will extend the lifespan of your fine linens.

 Stay away from fabric softeners - all natural fibers will relax with repeated washing and become softer over time.
 Like women and some wines, linen (flax) becomes particularly fine with age.